-Lucia Cuba’s work critically approaches fashion design and the construction and exploration of garments as performative and political devices, broadening the understanding of the role of fashion design objects, from purely functional, commercial or aesthetic considerations to social, ethical and political perspectives.
-As a fashion designer and scholar, she is interested in issues of gender, biopolitics, and global fashion practices.
-She has developed projects concerned with health, activism, education, and the study of non-Western fashion systems.
-Her work is driven by the desire to harness the agency of clothes and question the established language of design, as experienced today, and by the attempt to broaden the potential grammars of critical action through clothes, both as wearable devices and as affective and embodied cultural media.
+Lucia Cuba’s work approaches fashion, textiles, design and the exploration of garments and other wearable forms as performative and political devices, broadening the understanding of the role of design objects from purely functional, commercial or aesthetic considerations, to social, ethical and political perspectives.
+As a fashion designer and scholar, Cuba is interested in issues of gender, biopolitics, health and global fashion practices.
+She has developed projects concerned with health, activism, education and the study of non-western fashion systems.

-She currently works as Assistant Professor of Fashion at Parsons School of Design, The New School University, and as an independent designer.
+She currently works as Assistant Professor of Fashion Design at Parsons, The New School University (NY), as a Visiting Professor of Garments and Textiles at the School of Arts and Design, Pontificia Universidad Catolica del Peru (LIM), and as an independent designer.